 Moiré Removal in Display Test Measurement

 To test display devices for quality in the production process, we need to eliminate the moiré effect to obtain precise measurements and detect defects on the screen.
 Fine-grain defects such as lines and spots can be obscured by the moiré pattern in a test image, but will be visible to end consumers using the device.

-The image captured on the CCD is then read and processed by analysis software to detect any defects on the display.
+The image captured on the sensor is then read and processed by analysis software to detect any defects on the display.
 But first, other pre-processing steps may be required to clean up image noise and ensure accurate measurements can be made.
 Moiré removal is a critical pre-processing step to improve image quality prior to analysis that allows accurate assessment of the display.